Skip to main content

 Permissions

 Every part of the Broadcast Suite is controlled by a permission.
-You can see all permissions when you open for example the detail page of an user.
+You can see all permissions when you open for example the detail page of a user.
 The permissions are organized as tree.

 Permission States